KeleCant/Startup/README.md

  - created src/about/about.jsx/About(), scr/addlocation/addlocation.jsx/Addlocation(), src/LocationInfo/LocationInfo.jsx/LocationInfo(), src/locationlist/locationlist.jsx/Locationlist(), src/login/login.jsx/Login(), src/TheTaste/TheTaste.jsx/TheTaste()
  - Installed routers for each function created in app.jsx and created pathways for each route to be accesed by app.jsx
  - converted about.html to about.jsx
+ - modiefied app.css to work with react, height in body is the main change to fix flex feature
+ -